Styles of Chinese Martial Arts

 Classifications

 Chinese martial arts are as old as the Chinese culture itself.
 Given the age of Chinese culture, there have evolved literally hundreds of different styles of Chinese martial arts.
 These styles are grouped typically by region of origination, religion/philosophy that founded or is associated to a style, and the focus/methodology (internal versus external).
+For a list of many of the Chinese martial arts, click here.

 Northern Styles (北拳, Běi quán)